-This program was created to support homebound and vulnerable residents in need of a safe alternative to grocery shopping during the pandemic.
-The City of Carson appropriated \$150,000 from the general fund to support this program.
-Local businesses and organizations made generous contributions that allowed the packages to be discounted by as much as 25% for local residents.
+This program was created to support homebound and vulnerable residents in need with a safe alternative to grocery shopping during the pandemic.
+The City of Carson appropriated \$150,000 from the general fund to start this program, but generous donations from Phillips 66, Carson Companies, Watson Land Company, and Carson Community Foundation and amounts collected from those receiving the groceries will cover the program's costs and provide Carson families with affordable groceries delivered to their home (following a safe, non-contact protocol).
+Local businesses and organizations made generous contributions that allowed the packages to be discounted for local residents.
 The City of Carson partnered with Norms Restaurant to create a variety of affordable grocery packages.
 City employees take orders over the phone while Norms staff members package the items.
-Carson employees deliver the packages to homes using proper PPE and practicing social distancing.
-Countless residents have called for this program to continue, especially as the virus continues to spread across LA County.
-Because it is fee based with a subsidy through the generosity of our contributors, we foresee continuing this program as long as funding and staff are available.
-To date, the Carson Essentials to Go Program has a remaining balance of \$34,606 that will be used to subsidize the program going forward.
+Carson employees deliver the packages to homes using proper PPE and social distancing.
+This program continues to be popular with our residents.
+Because it is fee based with a subsidy through the generosity of our contributors, we foresee continuing this program for as long as funding and staff are available.